Alternhuman/deployer/doc/source/installation.rst

     marcopolo>=0.1
     marcopolo.bindings>=0.0.1

-The package runs successfuly on both Python 2.7 and 3.4.
+The package runs has been tested successfuly on both Python 2.7 and 3.4.
 Compatibility with older versions is not guaranteed.

 The package creates the following files: